Do you have something in your life that you need to do, but you can’t make yourself do it?

 Underneath of the excuses there are all kinds of fears.
 You need to look deeper and deeper into this, to find them and to face them.
 You may think you are inadequate, that you don’t know enough, that you are not the kind of person doing this kind of thing, that you have so much self-doubt.

-But these really are fears: fear of judgment, fear of failure, fear of having to defend yourself, fear that you are inadequate, not know enough, fear of having to perform at a level you are not yet able to.
+But these really are fears you can totally conquer: fear of judgment, fear of failure, fear of having to defend yourself, fear that you are inadequate.

 How does breakthrough happen?